JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 ````@example creating_geometry
 using DataFrames
-import Shapefile
-import GeoJSON
-import GeoParquet

 df = DataFrame(geometry=[polygon1, polygon2])
 ````

-Now let's add a couple of attributes to the geometries
+Now let's add a couple of attributes to the geometries.
+We do this using [DataFrames' `!` mutation syntax](https://dataframes.juliadata.org/stable/man/getting_started/#The-DataFrame-Type).

 ````@example creating_geometry
 df[!,:id] = ["a", "b"]